Carlos Toro

 Carlos Antonio Toro Coronado (born 4 February 1976) is a Chilean former football goalkeeper.

 Club career

 He reached his better season with Santiago Wanderers in 2001, being called up to the Chile national team.

 International career

 He represented Chile at under-20 level in both the 1995 South American Championship and the 1995 FIFA World Youth Championship.

 At senior level, he made his debut on 21 March 2001 in a friendly against Honduras.
 He obtained a total number of three caps for his native country, and was a member of the team competing at the 2001 Copa América.
 In addition, he made an appearance for Chile B in the friendly match against Catalonia on 28 December 2001.

+Personal life

+In 2007, Toro moved and settled in Mallorca, Spain, along with his family.

+His son is also a goalkeeper who trialed with Universidad Católica and Colo-Colo and played for Malleco Unido.